-In Year 10 Geography, students consider changes in the characteristics of places and the implications of these.
-They consider significant spatial distributions and patterns and evaluate their implications, and consider interconnections between and within places and changes resulting from these, over time and at different scales.
+In Year 10 Geography, students consider the natural and built environment and how changes to it must be managed for sustainability.
+They consider significant spatial distributions and patterns in demographics, and evaluate implications of these changing at different scales.
 This further develops their understanding of geographical concepts, including place, space and interconnection.
-There are two sub-strands covered in Year 10 Geography, Geographies of human wellbeing and Environmental change and management.
+There are two topics covered in Year 10 Geography: Geographies of Human Wellbeing and Environmental Change and Management.

 Environmental change and management focuses on investigating environmental geography.
 It begins with an overview of environmental change and the factors that influence it.
-Students investigate a specific environmental change in Australia and one other country.
+Students investigate coastal environmental change in Australia.
 They examine the causes and consequences of the change and strategies to manage the change.

-Geographies of human wellbeing focuses on investigating global, national and local differences in human wellbeing between places.
+Geographies of human wellbeing focuses on investigating differences in human wellbeing between places.
 Students examine the different concepts and measures of human wellbeing and spatial differences in wellbeing, and evaluate the differences from a variety of perspectives.
 They explore programs designed to reduce the gap between differences in wellbeing.

 - Mapping and graphing activities utilising spatial technologies

 - Data analyses

 - Fieldwork day

 - Fieldwork reports

-- Examination of case studies and media articles
+- Examination of case studies and media

+articles

 - Discussion of global issues

 - Research reports

 - Semester Examination